25 Must-Do’s in the Phoenix Metro Area

 7. Treat yourself to breakfast at Scramble

-Scramble is hand’s down the best breakfast choice in the Phoenix area, with 2 convenient locations.
+Scramble is hand’s down the best breakfast choice in the Phoenix area.
+With 2 convenient locations, it’s easy to incorporate into any day plans.
 No matter what else I try, I find myself coming back here time and time again.
-Whether it’s the great patio, the cheap pricing, the delicious drip coffee, or the focus on using fresh ingredients, Scramble is my choice pre-hike.
-Those with food allergies will be happy to know that they accommodate guests with food allergies with plenty of dairy and gluten free choices.
+Whether it’s the great patio, the affordable pricing, the delicious drip coffee, or the focus on using fresh ingredients, Scramble is my choice pre-hike.
+Those with specific dietary concerns will be happy to know that they accommodate guests with food allergies with plenty of dairy and gluten-free choices.

 8. Enjoy a specialty coffee at a local roaster

-Although Phoenix has its’ share of chain coffee shops, you’ll find a few great independent shops scattered about.
+Although Phoenix has its’ share of chain coffee shops, you’ll find many great independent shops scattered about.
 Peixoto in Chandler and Cartel both serve up some tasty drinks in eclectic surroundings.
 So bypass the Starbucks and Dunkin’ Donuts in favor of something original and delicious!

 With art galleries, shopping, lively restaurants and bars, and ongoing events such as a weekly farmers market and popular Thursday night art walk, there is always something going on at Old Town Scottsdale.
 The charming old western vibe makes it all the more interesting.
 Must-sees include the Fiesta Bowl Museum dedicated to college football memorabilia and the Scottsdale Museum of Contemporary Art.
 The best part of all is that you can still stroll around even when it’s super hot out as there are so many places to duck in and out of to escape for a bit of cool air!

 10. Challenge yourself to a trek up Pinnacle Peak